x-jesse/Reinforcement-Learning/REINFORCE/reinforce.md

 # Monte-Carlo Policy Gradients

+## Introduction

+This md file is intended to be read in conjunction with the code.
+It'll serve as a reference containing more detail and visual explanations for what's happening at a technical level.

+## Policy Gradient Theorem

 We will begin with the derivation of the policy gradient theorem from first principles.
 To update our policy in a way that converges to optimality, we are interested in obtaining the policy gradient with respect to our parameters.
 For that purpose, we define an objective function $J$ as substitute for the true value function of a given policy.
 Since we want to maximize value, it makes sense to perform gradient ascent on this function.

 $$J(\theta)=v_{\pi_\theta}(s_0)$$